-Silvia’s Tacos recognized as business of the year following near fatal crash - Port Arthur News
+Silvia’s Tacos recognized as business of the year following tragic vehicle crash - Port Arthur News

-Silvia’s Tacos recognized as business of the year following near fatal crash
+Silvia’s Tacos recognized as business of the year following tragic vehicle crash

 GROVES — After what was arguably the most difficult year for small businesses in the last century, the Groves Chamber of Commerce named Silvia’s Tacos as the Small Business of the Year Wednesday.